 DIY: Halloween Footprint Ghosts

-I'm getting ridiculously excited about Matilda's first Halloween, despite the fact that she will have no idea it's happening.
+I'm getting ridiculously excited about my baby's first Halloween, despite the fact that she will have no idea it's happening.
 I wonder if she'll even realise she and her friends are wearing something different from the norm?